micmejia/bible-dump/AMPC/Matthew/Matt 13.md

-For whoever has [spiritual knowledge], to him will more be given _and_ he will [^c]be furnished richly so that he will have abundance; but from him who has not, even what he has will be taken away.
+For whoever has [spiritual knowledge], to him will more be given _and_ he will be furnished richly so that he will have abundance; but from him who has not, even what he has will be taken away.